InDeX696/Detection-of-participants-in-sporting-events/README.md

 https://drive.google.com/file/d/1cdKkeAItwSVKVqt-Amx2QFIk-U6i9PUQ/view?usp=sharing

-I recommended to use conda
+I recommended to use conda.
 You have the yml at Deteccion-of-participants-in-sporting-events\Scripts
 # Tensorflow GPU
 ```bash